Hrishith30/erisa/README.md

 # Claims Management System

-###Comment down lines 58 and 172 for local development
+##Comment down lines 58 and 172 in settings.py for local development

 A comprehensive Django-based claims management system with modern UI, real-time interactions, and advanced analytics capabilities.